Where to go fishing with kids in the East Bay

 San Pablo Reservoir, El Sobrante

 San Pablo Reservoir is next on my list.
-I consider it fourth best because it lacks the smaller, easier-to-catch fish but still has easy access, pretty location, clean water, and it takes almost no effort to get a line in the water, near the dock.
-This reservoir is a great fishing place for bigger fish, (2-3 pounds) and nice walks around the lake.
+I consider it fourth best because it lacks the smaller, easier-to-catch fish but still has easy access, a pretty location, clean water, and it takes almost no effort to get a line in the water near the dock.
+This reservoir is a great fishing place for bigger fish (2-3 pounds) and nice walks around the lake.
 If you are looking for fish to eat, this is another great place.
-Green hills around the lake give the trout high quality water to live in, which makes them good for eating.
+Green hills around the lake give the trout high-quality water to live in, which makes them good for eating.
 I would go to this lake after you build up a little experience.
 If you are wondering what kind of fish are in San Pablo, it is mainly trout, though I have caught bass there.
 There are some bluegill, which are small fish, and catfish are rare but still catchable.
 Those are the reasons why I would go to San Pablo Reservoir.

 Website for conditions and restrictions >>